 |September||Colonel Battle returned to the regiment after recovering from his Seven Pines wound.|

 Colonel Battle was lightly wounded.
-General Rodes praised the Third Alabama for admirable conduct.
+General Rodes praised the Third Alabama for its admirable conduct.

 |November||Assigned to Rodes’ Brigade, D.H.
 Hill’s Division, Second Corps|